h2oai/h2o-3/h2o-docs/src/product/data-science/deep-learning.rst

     **Note**: Cross-validation is not supported when autoencoder is enabled.

 -  **sparse**: Specify whether to enable sparse data handling, which is more efficient for data with many zero values.
-This option is no enabled by default.
+This option is not enabled by default.

 -  **col_major**: Specify whether to use a column major weight matrix for the input layer.
 This option can speed up forward propagation but may reduce the speed of backpropagation.
 This option is not enabled by default.